 Is a 1-carat diamond ring too small?
 Not in our book.
 Small diamonds can still deliver big style while drastically decreasing the cost of your engagement ring, as carat weight is one of the biggest factors when it comes to diamond pricing.
 If you’re trying not to cash in your 401K on a ring purchase, look for a smaller diamond with a high cut grade and you’ll still have sparkle for days.
 Pair it with a thin band and you’ll have an elegant, minimal look that’s universally flattering.

 Get Your Swerve On

-Switching up the direction of your diamond setting can be a super easy way to restyle your ring without completely breaking the mold.
+Switching up the direction of your diamond setting can be a super easy way to restyle your simple engagement ring without completely breaking the mold.
 Scout’s honor?
 It’s not that complicated.
 Meet the east-west setting.

 For a unique take on a classic style, simply turn your elongated diamond (think ovals and emeralds and such) on its side (facing across your finger instead of up and down).
 Ta-da!
 A whole new ring that’s still simple and stunning.

 Another way to swerve?
 The compass point setting.
 Turning those four corners slightly creates a totally unique way to up your solitaire game without adding accessory diamonds.
 Talk about a simple engagement ring that will definitely turn heads.

 Is a center stone too clunky for you?
 Opt for a stack of thin wedding bands instead!
 Alternate pavé with solid bands of different widths for a simple look that’s perfect for mixing and matching.
 No one said you have to have a honkin’ diamond to be engaged!
 Band stacks are perfect for people who need the lowest maintenance possible and use their hands constantly.
 Plus, the options for wear are endless so you’ll never get bored!